BrotherFatcake/notes/Node Notes/NodeNotes.md

     //loop through json object keys presented in request the length of requiredFields for (let i=0; i < requiredFields; i++)  {

-    //create const to check for field existing using IF statement at current array position i const field = requiredFields[i];
+    //create const of field of requiredFields[i] to be used to check field at array[i] exists in IF statement const field = requiredFields[i];

     //if not field in request body